-Disinformation is everywhere, take this video of former President Barak Obama that was altered by what is known as “Deep Fake” software.
+Disinformation is everywhere.
+Take this video of former President Barak Obama altered by “Deep Fake” software.

 As you can see, advances in technology make it easier to present false information as real.
 But then there’s always plain old using reputable data improperly to make people believe what you want them to believe, the following article is a great and timely example:

-Always be weary of an article taking a hard stance in one direction, often the author is pushing an agenda.
+Always be wary of an article taking a hard stance in one direction.
+Often the author is pushing an agenda.
 This article is a great example of what are referred to as Advertorials (advertisement and editorial combined):

 How Our Brains Work